wanted2/caineng.in/www/_posts/2021-06-07-never-let-the-boss-surprised.md

 A prime law in projects is that _"Never Let The Boss Be Surprised!"_.
 As such a phrase, team members must be honest to the Project Manager (PM), and the PM must also be honest to the senior managers in a parent organization.
-Never hide the failures nor the risks from the PM!
+Never hide the troubles nor the risks from the PM!
 <!--more-->

 ## Introduction: On the need of a man with high self-esteem